steve-ongera/kemri-management-system-backup/README.md

 ## Overview

-This is a Django-based web application designed for managing and analyzing data related to disease testing and research at KEMRI (Kenya Medical Research Institute).
+This is a Django-based website application designed for managing and analyzing data related to disease testing and research at KEMRI (Kenya Medical Research Institute).
 The system provides a dynamic dashboard for visualizing key statistics and trends, ensuring data-driven decision-making.

 ![System Status](https://img.shields.io/badge/status-active-success.svg)